Both reigns have broken records, but how do the lives of Queen Victoria and Queen Elizabeth II compare? And which legacy will endure?

 Victoria's last years

-Her decade-long retreat from public life after Prince Albert died aged 42 didn’t do Victoria any favours, and triggered the formation of a republican movement while she mourned her husband.
-But she did return to the public eye towards the end of her reign, and regained a popularity that endures to this day.
+Queen Victoria retired from public life for a decade after Prince Albert died in 1861, aged 42.
+She spent this grieving period at Balmoral Castle in Scotland, where she commissioned the Prince Albert pyramid as a memorial to the love of her life.
+However, her withdrawal while she mourned her husband was not popular with the public and led to the formation of a republican movement.
+But Queen Victoria did return to the public eye towards the end of her reign, and regained a popularity that endures to this day.

 Victoria’s Golden Jubilee in 1887 and her Diamond Jubilee a decade later were celebrated with much verve, with Victoria writing in her journal on September 23, 1896, that she’d “reigned longer, by a day, than any English sovereign”.